markoshorro/udc-fic/lsi/p3/practice.md

 ## Backups

 dump is a tool for ext2/3 backup.
 It determinates what needs to be saved.
+If we remember the first configuration file /etc/fstab, we can see column <dump>.
+All rows have 0 this field, because dump is not installed by default.

+To be continued...